TCW22: Building a TEI Release

 The instructions below for Git commands are assumed to be run in the release-X.X.X

-set up a copy of it using the following commands:
+technicians can set up a copy of the release branch using the following commands:

 git pull origin (to make sure your copy knows about the release branch)